Library resources

 Videos that provide head-to-toe and systems-based physical examination techniques for clinical skills practice.
 The videos cover adult, infant, child, and older adult patients.
 Each video may be viewed as a full volume or chapter by chapter.
 The OSCE module includes 15 patient video cases that helps students practicing clinical reasoning including assessment and difference diagnosis skills ahead of their exams.

-Osmosis (College resource)
+Osmosis (Imperial resource)

 Osmosis is a web and mobile learning platform specifically designed to help students learn medicine more effectively.
 Use it to understand and reinforce over 3000 medical concepts with content such as videos, USMLE-style practice questions, memory anchors and reference articles.
 You can also develop new flashcards and questions as well as use the Osmosis Study Schedule to manage your time and study routine.

-Picmonic (College resource)
+Picmonic (Imperial resource)

 Mnemonic study aids that cover a number of topics within Medicine and Medical Biosciences.
 There are over 2000 video quiz lessons.
 After playing a Picmonic lesson; take the quiz and you will then have daily quizzes to solidify the memories.
-First time users must register by creating an approved password for a Picmonic account but subsequent logins only require the college username and password.
+First time users must register by creating an approved password for a Picmonic account but subsequent logins only require the Imperial username and password.

-Box of Broadcasts (College resource)
+Box of Broadcasts (Imperial resource)

 Choose and record television and radio programmes (including films) from over 60 Freeview channels.
 All recorded programmes are then added to a growing media archive (currently at 1 million+ programmes) including transcripts.
 Stream and make clips from all the material recorded on BoB.
 The scripts of programmes are searchable so you can easily find clips that will add to your knowledge or make your presentations, assignments, eLearning or lectures more interesting.

-ClinicalKey MedEd (College resource)
+ClinicalKey MedEd (Imperial resource)

 Search Engine which searches Elsevier medical content plus information from Medline.